Glorious Revolution: Assessment and historiography

 A third version, proposed by Steven Pincus, underplays the invasion aspect but unlike the Whig narrative views the Revolution as a divisive and violent event that involved all classes of the English population, not just the main aristocratic protagonists.
 Pincus argues that his interpretation echoes the widely held view of the Revolution in its aftermath, starting with its revolutionary labelling.
 Pincus argues that it was momentous especially when looking at the alternative that James was trying to enact – a powerful centralised autocratic state, using French-style "state-building".
 England's role in Europe and the country's political economy in the 17th century rebuts the view of many late-20th-century historians that nothing revolutionary occurred during the Glorious Revolution of 1688–89.
 Pincus says it was not a placid turn of events.

 In diplomacy and economics William III transformed the English state's ideology and policies.
 This occurred not because William III was an outsider who inflicted foreign notions on England but because foreign affairs and political economy were at the core of the English revolutionaries' agenda.
 The revolution of 1688–89 cannot be fathomed in isolation.
 It would have been inconceivable without the changes resulting from the events of the 1640s and 1650s.
 The ideas accompanying the Glorious Revolution were rooted in the mid-century upheavals.
 The 17th century was a century of revolution in England, deserving of the same scholarly attention that 'modern' revolutions attract.

-James II tried building a powerful militarised state on the mercantilist assumption that the world's wealth was necessarily finite and empires were created by taking land from other states.
+James II tried building a powerful militarised state on the mercantilist assumption that the world's wealth was necessarily finite, and empires were created by taking land from other states.
 The East India Company was thus an ideal tool to create a vast new English imperial dominion by warring with the Dutch and the Mughal Empire in India.
 After 1689 came an alternative understanding of economics, which saw Britain as a commercial rather than an agrarian society.
 It led to the foundation of the Bank of England, the creation of Europe's first widely circulating credit currency and the commencement of the "Age of Projectors".
 This subsequently gave weight to the view, advocated most famously by Adam Smith in 1776, that wealth was created by human endeavour and was thus potentially infinite.

+Karl Marx viewed the revolution as essentially conservative in nature, writing that it was shaped by an alliance between English commercial and industrial bourgeoisie and increasingly commercialized large land owners.